michaellenaghan/libhttp/doc/Embedding.md

       }
     }

-Function `consume_socket()` gets a new accepted socket from the LibHTTP socket queue, atomically removing it from the queue.
-If the queue is empty, `consume_socket()` blocks and waits until a new socket is placed in the queue by the master thread.
+Function `consume_socket()` waits for a new socket to be assigned to the worker by the master.
+(Note that the master will also wake all workers if the server is shutting down.
+In that case, no new socket has been assigned and the worker exits the loop.)

 `process_new_connection()` actually processes the connection, i.e. reads the request, parses it, and performs appropriate action depending on the parsed request.

 Master thread uses `poll()` and `accept()` to accept new connections on listening sockets. `poll()` is used to avoid `FD_SETSIZE` limitation of `select()`.
 Since there are only a few listening sockets, there is no reason to use hi-performance alternatives like `epoll()` or `kqueue()`.

 Worker threads use blocking IO on accepted sockets for reading and writing data.

 All accepted sockets have `SO_RCVTIMEO` and `SO_SNDTIMEO` socket options set (controlled by the `request_timeout` LibHTTP option, 10 seconds default) which specifies a read/write timeout on client connections.